AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

-\sys also contains a set of \textsc{Programmer} agent, each of which synthesizes a question specific implementation w.r.t. one logical data prep operation.
-However, existing LLM-based code synthesis often produces overly generic code that fails to effectively address the \emph{heterogeneity} challenges of tables.
-For example, values may have diverse syntactic formats (\eg ``19-Oct'' and ``9/14'' in $T_6$) or or semantic representations (\eg ``ITA'' and ``Italia'' in $T_4$), making it difficult to generate code tailored to such variations.
-To address this, we develop a {\em tool-augmented} approach that improves the LLM's code generation capabilities by utilizing predefined API functions.
-This approach effectively resolves the issue of overly generic code by allowing the LLM to leverage specialized functions tailored to variations in table values.
-Moreover, corresponding to the Executing stage, we design an \textsc{Executor} agent that executes the generated code to process the table.
+\sys also includes a set of \textsc{Programmer} agents, each of which synthesizes a question-specific implementation for a given logical data prep operation.
+However, existing LLM-based code synthesis often generates overly generic code that struggles to effectively address the \emph{heterogeneity} challenges of tables.
+For instance, values may have diverse syntactic formats (\eg ``\emph{September 1}'' and ``\emph{11-24}'' in $T_6$) or semantic representations (e.g., ``\emph{ITA}'' and ``\emph{Italia}'' in $T_1$), making it difficult to generate code tailored to these variations.
+To address this, we propose a {\em tool-augmented} approach that enhances the LLM's code generation capabilities by incorporating predefined API functions, which allows the LLM to generate more specialized code that accounts for variations in table values.
+Furthermore, corresponding to the Executing stage, we design an \textsc{Executor} agent that executes the code to process the table.

 \stitle{Contributions.} Our contributions are summarized as follows.

 (1) We introduce a novel problem of question-aware data preparation for TQA, which is formally defined in Section~\ref{sec:problem}.